 Several checkpoint inhibitors — including atezolizumab, nivolumab, ipilimumab, and pembrolizumab — may be used in treating patients with advanced non-small cell lung cancer.

 The checkpoint inhibitors nivolumab and pembrolizumab are used in the treatment of patients with classical Hodgkin lymphoma, and interferon alfa-2b is approved for some patients with follicular lymphoma.

-A CAR T-cell therapy is approved for some patients with non-Hodgkin lymphoma, and tisagenlecleucel is a CAR T cell therapy for children and young adults with acute lymphoblastic leukemia.
+Adoptive cellular therapy (T-cell therapy) in the form of chimeric antigen receptor (CAR T-cell) therapy is approved for some patients with non-Hodgkin lymphoma, and tisagenlecleucel is a CAR T-cell therapy for children and young adults with acute lymphoblastic leukemia.

-The checkpoint inhibitors avelumab and pembrolizumab are used to treat some groups of patients with advanced Merkel cell carcinoma; and the checkpoint inhibitor cemiplimab is approved for some patients with advanced cutaneous squamous cell carcinoma.
+The checkpoint inhibitors avelumab and pembrolizumab are used to treat some groups of patients with advanced Merkel cell carcinoma.
+The checkpoint inhibitor cemiplimab is approved for some patients with advanced cutaneous squamous cell carcinoma.